skttl/konstrukt-documentation/api/context-apps.md

 #### **AddContextApp(string name, Lambda contextAppConfig = null) : KonstruktContextAppConfigBuilder**

-Adds a contextApp with the given name and default icon.
+Adds a context app with the given name and default icon.

 ```csharp
 // Example